 As he’s down to three people in front of him, the pop-up card racks on both sides of the aisle proclaim many sentiments and Stiles begins to feel uneasy as a few designs catch his eye.
 Should he get a card?
 Are they doing Valentine’s Day as “a thing” this year?
 He’s usually working, works every holiday but Christmas, so it’s never really come up.
 One or both of them are usually busy with life or work so they’re pretty flexible other than birthdays, which they always spend together.

-He rearranges the chocolate, pizza dough and veggies into one arm, silently wishing he’d thought to grab a hand basket, and fishes his phone out of his back pocket.
+He rearranges the chocolate, pizza dough and veggies into one arm, silently wishing he’d thought to grab a hand basket.
+He adjusts the ring on his finger with his free hand and fishes his phone out of his back pocket.

 He sees a text from Derek saying he beat him home and asking when he will be home.
 There’s a photo of the rest of the veggies already perfectly cut, some freshly shredded mozzarella in a bowl with a smaller bowl of Asiago next to it because Derek knows how much he likes it.
 You can’t get a real New York style veggie pie in Beacon Hills.
 It’s one of the things they both miss the most about living in New York, Derek when he’d been with Laura and Stiles when he’d gone for his Criminal Justice degree at John Jay, so they make their own when they’re craving it.

 He taps back a response with his one free hand, apologizing for the delay and saying he’s almost done at the store but the lines are nuts.
 Normally Derek would shoot back a quick ’k’ but instead there are those little dots on the screen that indicate he’s typing and a loooong pause.

 ‘oh, right.’ which doesn’t seem to have accounted for such a long period of typing and is followed quickly by ‘Are we doing valentines stuff this year?
 Like did you have plans?’